Omar al-Salih al-Barghouthi

 Barghouthi was an opponent of the leadership of Haj Amin al-Husseini and took part in the 8 November 1923 conference in Jerusalem at which the Arab National Party was founded.
 However, the policies of this opposition party were based on the same general principles as the national movement led by Haj Amin, and this led to the collapse of the party soon after it was established.

 Barghouthi enrolled in the Palestinian law school known as the Jerusalem Law Classes and graduated in 1924.
 He then opened an office and began to practice law.

 In 1928, he was a founding member of the Congress of Muslim Clubs, and in the same year he participated in the sessions of the seventh Arab Palestinian Congress, where he was elected a member of the executive committee that issued from that congress.
-In the early thirties, he founded a Muslim-Christian society in the Ramallah region and became its president.
+In the early thirties, he founded a Muslim-Christian association in the Ramallah region and became its president.